Syn-Tax/cross-domain-am/reports/honours/body/03_datasets.md

 ## Moral Maze

 Similar to Question Time, the BBC's Moral Maze is a series of radio broadcast debates, with each episode focusing on a certain topic.
-Nine different Moral Maze episodes have been AIF annotated and made available on AIFdb.
-It is therefore these nine episodes, released from 2012 to 2019, which this project considers.
+Several episodes of the Moral Maze have been annotated with IAT and AIF and also made available on AIFdb.
+Of these episodes, eight were chosen from different fields.
+It is therefore these eight episodes, released from 2012 to 2019, which this project considers.
 Each episode focuses on a very different domain which allows for a robust, cross-domain analysis of any models trained on another corpus (e.g. QT30).
-The Moral Maze corpus contains data from nine different episodes: Banking (B), Empire (E), Money (M), Problem (P), Syria (S), Green Belt (G), D-Day (D), Hypocrisy (H) and Welfare (W).
+The Moral Maze corpus contains data from eight different episodes: Banking (B), Empire (E), Money (M), Problem (P), Syria (S), Green Belt (G), Hypocrisy (H) and Welfare (W).
 Each episode consists of a debate focusing on a different topic, and hence has a different distribution of classes.

-Table \ref{tbl:moral-rel-no} shows the distribution of propositional relations across the Moral Maze corpus, after non-related pairs have been sampled.
+Table \ref{tbl:moral-rel-no} shows the distribution of propositional relations across the Moral Maze corpus, after unrelated pairs have been sampled.
 Comparing the corpus to QT30, a significantly lower proportion of the corpus is made up of Rephrase relations.
 It is possible that the differing formats of the debates has an impact here.

 \begin{table*}[t]
 \centering